-Hyphenation: The CMOS has an entire PDF on hyphenation rules.
-I’ll go through and correct hyphens such as making sure mid-morning is midmorning and half asleep is half-asleep.
+Hyphenation: I’ll go through and correct hyphens such as making sure mid-morning is midmorning and half asleep is half-asleep.

-Punctuation: Commas, directional and smart vs. curly quotes, question marks placement, ellipses usage, em vs. en dashes, hyphens, digit vs. spelled numbers, percent usage, spaces and tabs, etc.
+Punctuation: Commas, smart vs. curly quotes, question marks placement, ellipses usage, em vs. en dashes, hyphens, digit vs. spelled numbers, speech tags, percent usage, spaces and tabs, etc.

 Quote marks: Magazines, titles, songs, books, newspapers.
 I’ll make sure your Movie Titles are italicized and “Song Titles” are in quotes.

 Spelling and Grammar: We know that spellcheck doesn’t catch everything.
 I’ll find when hi should be his or the is supposed to be they.
 I’ll make sure your past tenses are in the past, subjects and verbs happily agree, and adverbs and adjectives are properly connected.

 Consistency: Does Becky Sue have green eyes in chapter one but somehow has blue eyes in chapter four?
 Did your murderer use a jade knife, but the detective found the ivory-handled blade in a later chapter?
 Did Becky Sue have her back to the door while waving good-bye but somehow reached forward to turn the knob?
 Was your main character born in Akron but later on tells everyone it’s Arkon?